CERT-Polska/mwdb-core/docs/user-guide/9-Sharing-objects.rst

   Implies the access to the list of all group names, but without access to the membership information and management features.
 Allows to share object with arbitrary group in MWDB.

 *
+  **access_uploader_info - Can view who uploaded object and filter by uploader**

+  Can view who uploaded object and filter by uploader.
+Without this capability users can filter by / see only users in their workspaces.

+*
   **adding_tags - Can add tags**